Senior Analyst, Continuous Improvement

 Experience

-• 5+ years in quality, operations, or CI roles in LNG, oil & gas, or industrial sectors.
+• 5+ years of experience in Continuous Improvement, Quality, or Operations within LNG, oil & gas, or industrial manufacturing industries.

-• Proven experience leading RCA programs with measurable outcomes.
+• Demonstrated experience leading RCA and CI initiatives with measurable results.

-• Strong background in CAPA management and defect elimination.
+• Strong background in CAPA management, process improvement, and defect elimination.

 Technical Skills

-• Proficiency in RCA tools and structured problem-solving methods.
+• Proficiency in Lean tools, RCA methods, and structured problem-solving frameworks.

-• Lean Six Sigma Green Belt or Black Belt preferred.
+• Lean Six Sigma Green Belt or Black Belt certification preferred.

 Leadership Attributes

-• Collaborative leader with ability to influence cross-functional teams.
+• Collaborative and influential leader with the ability to manage cross-functional initiatives.

-• Results-driven with a passion for operational excellence.
+• Effective communicator with a passion for driving sustainable operational excellence.

 Venture Global LNG is an Equal Opportunity Employer.
 We do not discriminate on the basis of race, religion, color, sex, gender identity, sexual orientation, age, non-disqualifying physical or mental disability, national origin, veteran status or any other basis covered by appropriate law.